Staffing Agencies Are a Fast-Growing Industry

 - What is their process for placement?

-- Would current and past employees recommend the agency?
+- Would current and past employees recommend the staffing agency?

-Though you may not be working for the staffing agency directly, their reputation as an employer and with previous candidates can tell you a lot.
+Though you may not be working for the staffing agency directly, their reputation can tell you a lot.
 Ask about their mission and vision.
-Learn what their diversity, equity, and inclusion policies are.
-Investigate what current and past employees have to say about the agency, from their culture to benefits, even employer net promoter scores (eNPS).
-Review sites like Glassdoor offer first-hand experiences and perspectives from people who have worked on the types of projects and with the teams that interest you.
+Learn about their diversity, equity, and inclusion policies.
+Investigate what current and past employees have to say about the agency, including culture, benefits, and employer net promoter scores (eNPS).
+Review sites like Glassdoor offer first-hand experiences and perspectives.

-You want to work with an agency that prioritizes placing you in a role that works for you in addition to meeting its clients’ needs.
-Make sure you understand clearly any fees you’ll be responsible for, how you will get paid, what benefits are offered, how you will be onboarded, and what development or training opportunities they can offer.
+You want to work with staffing agencies that prioritize placing you in a role that works for you, as well as meeting their clients’ needs.
+Make sure you understand fees (if applicable), payment, benefits, onboarding, and development and training opportunities.

-And do your research.
-Explore the agency’s reputation on review sites and even on social media, like LinkedIn.
+Don’t forget to do your research.
+Explore the staffing agency’s reputation on review sites and social media like LinkedIn.
 Where there is smoke (red flags), there is likely fire (a bad fit).

 Land the Job

-Even before a specific role has been identified, know what it is you’re looking for so that the agency you select will know how to provide you (and any potential employer) with the right match.
+Before a specific role has been identified, know what you’re looking for so staffing agencies can match you with the right employers.

-Be honest and clear during the interview process with the staffing agency about the type of role you’re looking for, including the type of projects you’d like to work on.
-Make sure you understand clearly the type of employment you’re open to, whether it’s contract, contract-to-hire, or direct hire.
-If you have a type of company, product, or service you envision your next position to be in, share that, too.
-Prepare just as you would for if you were interviewing directly with a company by getting to know the agency ahead of time and coming with questions and details of past work.
+Be honest during the interview process with the staffing agency about the type of role and projects you’re looking for.
+Make sure you understand the type of employment, whether it’s contract, contract-to-hire, or direct hire.
+If you have a company, product, or service you envision your next position in, share that too.
+Prepare just as you would if you were interviewing directly with a company by getting to know staffing agencies ahead of time.

-As you get closer to a specific placement, it’ll be especially important you understand the specifics of your contract, including length of time the contract cover, the requirements of and skills required to succeed in the role, and frequency and rate of pay.
+As you get closer to a specific placement, it’ll be especially important that you understand the specifics of your contract, including the contract’s length of time, requirements and skills needed to succeed in the role, and frequency and rate of pay.

-Interviewing via a staffing agency gives you a distinct advantage in that the recruiter may have previous experience with the company and even the hiring manager, and they also should have more detail around what gaps the company is looking to fill.
+Interviewing via staffing agencies gives you a distinct advantage.
+The staffing recruiter may have previous experience with the company and even the hiring manager, with information about the gaps the company is looking to fill.
 You can arm yourself with the right anecdotes and questions to stand out.

 Think Beyond One Job

 An exceptional staffing agency is one that has more to offer than a single job placement.
-Learn about how the firm maintains relationships with their candidates, including health benefits and development.
-An estimated one-half of staffing agencies offer medical benefits, and 79% even offer unpaid leave (just 8% offer paid leave).
+Learn about how the agency maintains relationships with its candidates, including health benefits and development.
+An estimated one-half of staffing agencies offer medical benefits, and 79% even offer unpaid leave.
+Just 8% offer paid leave.

-By building a long-term relationship with the staffing agency, you can stay connected to a network of potential roles and companies that interest and suit you.
-Stay in touch with your point of contact, even throughout the duration of your placement, to keep an ongoing line of communication open for feedback (in both directions), and keep them aware of your availability and goals once placements end.
+By building a long-term relationship with the staffing agency, you can stay connected to a network of roles and companies that interest you.
+Stay in touch with your point of contact throughout the duration of your placement to keep a line of communication open for feedback (in both directions).
+You should also keep them aware of your availability and goals once your placement end.

 When a Staffing Agency Is More

-Learning about the mission and vision that drive a staffing agency can give you insight into the type of future you can have with that company.
+Learning about the mission that drives staffing agencies can give you insight into your future with that company.
 As with any company, find out what kind of impact they want to make on the industry and the world around them.
-Learn how you can find more than a job by working with them, how you might be able to reach your professional and personal goals with them as a partner.
+Learn how you can reach your professional and personal goals with them as a partner.

 When a staffing agency is about more than filling their clients’ requests, job seekers can find more than a job.